-Delivery of the Notes will be made against payment for the Notes on August 5, 2020, which is the third (3rd) business day following the Trade Date (this settlement cycle being referred to as "T+3").
+Delivery of the Notes will be made against payment for the Notes on November 16, 2020, which is the third (3rd) business day following the Trade Date (this settlement cycle being referred to as "T+3").
+See "Plan of Distribution" in the prospectus dated September 7, 2018.
 For additional information as to the relationship between us and RBCCM, please see the section "Plan of Distribution-Conflicts of Interest" in the prospectus dated September 7, 2018.

 We will deliver the Notes on a date that is greater than two business days following the Trade Date.
 Under Rule 15c6-1 of the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade the Notes more than two business days prior to the original issue date will be required to specify alternative arrangements to prevent a failed settlement.
+Accordingly, purchasers who wish to trade the Notes more than two business days prior to the original Issue Date will be required to specify alternative arrangements to prevent a failed settlement.